 How Is CF Treated?

 The aim of CF treatment is to keep the lungs clear of mucus and free of infection.
 It's also important for someone with CF to eat well.

-A kid with CF will work with a medical team, including doctors, nurses, nutritionists, physical therapists, social workers, and respiratory therapists.
+A kid with CF will work with a medical team, including doctors, nurses, dietitians, and respiratory therapists.
 A respiratory therapist knows a lot about breathing and how the lungs work.
-He or she can teach a kid with CF to do special breathing exercises that help get rid of extra mucus.
+They can teach a kid with CF to do special breathing exercises that help get rid of extra mucus.
 Breathing treatments also help by adding moisture and delivering medicine into the lungs.

-Even if everyone does everything right, kids with CF will still get respiratory infections and need to take antibiotics, which kill bacteria.
-Kids with CF also may need to stay at the hospital for a while.
-The good news is that newer medicines are more effective and help kids with CF recover more quickly.
+To help prevent or fight lung infections, wash your hands well and often and try to avoid people who are sick.
+Taking preventive antibiotics, which kill bacteria, also can help.
+Sometimes, kids with CF can get respiratory infections and may need to stay at the hospital for a while.
+The good news is that newer medicines are more effective and help kids with CF recover faster.

-The problem is that the pancreas is not working and can't deliver the enzymes needed to break down protein and fat in food.
-Kids with CF may have more frequent bowel movements (poop) because they are not absorbing the protein and fat that they are eating.
+The problem is that the pancreas can't deliver the enzymes needed to break down protein and fat in food.
+Kids with CF may have more frequent bowel movements (poop) because they're not absorbing the protein and fat they eat.
 Most kids with CF take medicine that helps digest food but may also need to take a vitamin and mineral supplement.

 A dietitian can help kids figure out which foods to eat and provide special recipes packed with nutrients and calories.
 Along with eating right, it's important for kids with CF to get regular exercise to make their lungs as strong as they can be.

 Kids who have CF have to take care of themselves, but thanks to improved treatment, they can go to school and do regular stuff, just like other kids.
 Meanwhile, researchers are working on even better treatments and hoping that one day there will be a cure.